Considering applying to the University of Washington to study English?

 Candidates to the UW Teacher Education Program who plan to pursue a master in teaching (MIT), or certificated teachers seeking to add an English language arts teaching endorsement, should meet with an English Department adviser to discuss course requirements and options for taking courses.
 More information is here:

-May I seek advice from a UW English adviser before I'm officially a UW student?
+May I seek advice from a UW Humanities Academic Services adviser before I'm officially a UW student?